I don’t assume to know what the best drinking water is for every person. After all, “best” is a subjective term.

 Drinking clean, healthy, chemical-free water is the foundation to health.
 However, just because water is safe to drink and tastes good doesn’t necessarily mean it is healthy.

 For example, experts agree that all tap and bottled water contain traces of unhealthy synthetic chemicals.
-So even though tap or bottled water may not make us sick initially, the cumulative effects of these chemicals (hundreds of which have never even been tested) in our body are significant.
+So even though tap or bottled water may not make us sick, the cumulative effects of these chemicals (hundreds of which have never even been tested) in our body are significant.

 Even minute traces of these contaminants can lead to a weakened immune system (or worse) with long-term exposure.

-Even though there are health studies that argue the benefits of de-mineralized water (such as reverse osmosis and distilled waters), the most recent and credible studies are conclusive that water that contains trace minerals is the healthiest and best drinking water.
+Even though there are some studies that argue the benefits of de-mineralized water (such as reverse osmosis and distilled water), the most recent and credible studies are conclusive that water that contains minerals is the healthiest and best drinking water.

 Dr. Mu Shik Jhon, considered by the scientific community to be the top water expert in the world, writes that the best drinking water contains a balance of essential minerals.